 Behind the Scenes is returning November 12–13 at NHMU.
-Stay tuned for details!
+Click here for more details.

 Behind the Scenes: Plagues & Pestilence took place at the Museum in November 2021, when we hosted four separate meet-and-greets between NHMU scientists and Museum guests.
 These highly personal opportunities offered guests a chance to chat with experts in the fields of paleontology, anthropology, archaeology, and vertebrate zoology, and provided up-close interactions with rarely seen objects from the collections.